betheden/greek-grammar/content/case_genitive.rst

 *They were all filled* **with** *the Holy* **Spirit**

 Note:   The preposition *with* is used because it better conveys the concept of the "content an object contains."
-If the translator interpreted this passage as a Genitive of separation- they would use the preposition "from" or  the Genitive of source, they would use the preposition "by".
+If the translator interpreted this passage as a Genitive of separation they would use the preposition "from" or if they interpreted it as a Genitive of source, they would use the preposition "by".
 These determinations are being made based on context in order to accurately convey the concept intended by the text.